Matthew-Boyd/REFPROP-wrappers/wrappers/C_CPP/README.md

    2. Linux: `sudo apt install build-essential`
 7. Download the top-level `CMakeLists.txt` file into a directory that will be used for building the wrapper and associated code.
 8. Run CMake from this directory to generate the build files.
-   1. For Visual Studio on Windows, this can be accomplished by creating and running the following batch file (e.g., `build.bat`).
+   1. For Visual Studio on Windows, this can be accomplished by either utilizing the `CMakePresets.json` file or creating and running the following batch file (e.g., `build.bat`).
       ```
       rmdir /Q/S build_windows
       mkdir build_windows